-In 1968, the Inter-Governmental Maritime Consultative Organization (IMCO) examined the Recommendation A.158 - 'Port Advisory Services', adopted by the Maritime Safety Committee, which recommended to Governments that they consider setting up such services in ports and their approaches, that warrant it by the importance and nature of their traffic, particularly in oil terminals and ports where noxious or hazardous cargoes are loaded and unloaded.
-This Recommendation also instructed masters that an early indication of the expected time of arrival to the appropriate authorities would also contribute to safety, due regard being given to the actual conditions and the existing local arrangements.
+In 1968, the Inter-Governmental Maritime Consultative Organization (IMCO) examined Recommendation the A.158 - 'Port Advisory Services', adopted the Maritime by Committee, Safety which recommended to Governments that they consider setting up such services in ports and their approaches, that warrant it by the importance and nature of their traffic, particularly in oil terminals and ports where noxious or hazardous cargoes are loaded and unloaded.
+This Car carrier Autorunner Recommendation also instructed masters that an early indication of the expected time of arrival to the appropriate authorities would also contribute to safety, due regard being given to the actual conditions and the existing local arrangements.

-In 1985 the International Maritime adopted Organization (IMO) Resolution, A.578(14)-'Guidelines for Vessel Traffic Services'. these Guidelines In general, the described operational procedures and planning for VTS.
-The Guidelines did not address liability or responsibility, which needed to be considered by the Car carrier Autorunner authority establishing a VTS, nor did they create new rights to enact legislation on the requirements for shipping.
+In 1985 the International Maritime Organization (IMO) adopted Resolution, A.578(14) - 'Guidelines for Vessel Traffic Services'.
+In general, these Guidelines described the operational procedures and planning for VTS.
+The Guidelines did not address liability or responsibility, which needed to be considered by the authority establishing a VTS, nor did they create new rights to enact legislation on the requirements for shipping.
 With respect to personnel, the Guidelines did not specifically address recruitment, qualifications and training of VTS operators.

-The requirements for VTS were considered by International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) and a follow-up study was undertaken jointly with the International Maritime Pilots' Association (IMPA) and the International Association of Ports and Harbours (IAPH).
-The original IMO Resolution on VTS was revised and updated with the adoption in 1997 of IMO Assembly Resolution A.857(20) -'Guidelines for Vessel Traffic Services', which is the currently internationally recognized source policy document for VTS.
+The requirements for VTS were considered by International Association of Marine Aids to Navigation and Lighthouse Authorities

+(IALA) and a follow-up study was undertaken jointly with the International Maritime Pilots' Association (IMPA) and the International Association of Ports and Harbours (IAPH).
+The original IMO Resolution on VTS was revised and updated with the adoption in 1997 of IMO Assembly Resolution A.857(20) - 'Guidelines for Vessel Traffic Services'.